stephenreid321/metacrisisxyz/Transcripts/A History of Racial Conflict w  Daniel Schmachtenberger and Gilbert Morris.md

 but we should always try to get history in in its proper context because the narrative that we use at that end is going to bleed through when it's come time for the solutions and then we'll have a very difficult time sort of crafting the solutions if we're depending on a narrative which while it feels good is actually inaccurate [3994](https://www.youtube.com/watch?v=mPHUN18BbNo&t=3994.319s)

-you know so this is this is profoundly important so so you have that situation now you have the rival risk situations of you know kingdom against kingdom and so on and uh uh you now have the uh the slave trade everybody knows about the slave trade uh uh and uh the ex but now we know about the guns [4022](https://www.youtube.com/watch?v=mPHUN18BbNo&t=4022.319s)
+you know so this is this is profoundly important so so you have that situation now you have the rivalrous situations of you know kingdom against kingdom and so on and uh uh you now have the uh the slave trade everybody knows about the slave trade uh uh and uh the ex but now we know about the guns [4022](https://www.youtube.com/watch?v=mPHUN18BbNo&t=4022.319s)

 for commodities for slaves and commodities and so on in a triangle that uh that that moved people uh 12 and a half million people to the united states what was that america um but it moved close to uh four or five times that uh to places like brazil the starting point was actually one of [4045](https://www.youtube.com/watch?v=mPHUN18BbNo&t=4045.76s)